ZPI-2023-IST/Documentation/source/api.rst

 The `runner.py` file contains the `Runner` class, responsible for managing implemented game and restarting game.

-The `Runner` class initializes a FreeCell game and a corresponding translator.
+The `Runner` class initializes a game and a corresponding translator.
 The `reset` method is used to reset the game.

 --------